openresty/sregex/README.markdown

 Test Suite
 ==========

-The test suite is driven by Perl.
+The test suite is driven by Perl 5.

 To run the test suite